ldeluigi/avalon/README.md

 https://discord.com/api/oauth2/authorize?client_id=699024385498939473&permissions=67632193&scope=bot

+*Note: permissions listed in the link are all required.
+Not grating one or more of them could lead to errors.*

 # Technical Requirements
 *Only if you wish to download the source code and host your own copy of Avalon*
 - Python 3.5